 \section{SUMMARY AND CONCLUSIONS}

 Let us summarize our data analysis and conclusions:

 \begin{enumerate} \item{We extracted a total of $\sum N_F=170$ flux and $\sum N_E=104$ fluence size distributions from the published literature, which are characterized by the power law slopes $\alpha_F$ and $\alpha_E$.
 We group these $274$ cases into 23 astrophysical phenomena, ranging from solar, stellar, terrestrial, magnetospheric to galactic distances.
-Histograms of the power law slopes are constructed for each astrophysical phenomenon and are fitted with a Gaussian profile with mean and standard deviation $\mu\pm\sigma$.
-Cases with large deviations from ideal power laws (with $\sigma > 0.3$) are discarded, because they are likely to be caused by background subtraction errors, inadequate fitting ranges, confusion with exponential fall-offs at the largest events, small-number statistics, or may represent a non-SOC process altogether.
-This reduction of contaminated fits leaves 11 flux and 9 fluence cases.
-The distinction of SOC and non-SOC processes is tabulated in the last column of Table 1.}
+Histograms of the power law slopes are constructed for the fluxes and fluences separately.
+Astrophysical phenomena with large deviations from ideal power laws are likely to be caused by background subtraction errors, inadequate fitting ranges, confusion with exponential fall-offs at the largest events, small-number statistics, or may represent a non-SOC process altogether.
+The distinction between SOC processes and non-SOC processes is tabulated in the last column of Tables 1 and 2.}

-\item{The mean and standard deviation of the observed power law slopes amount to $\alpha_F=1.85\pm0.19$ for the flux slopes and $\alpha_F=1.65\pm0.10$ for the fluence slopes, which agree well with the theoretial predictions of the standard FD-SOC model, with $\alpha_F=1.80$ for the flux slopes and $\alpha_F=1.67$ for the fluence slopes, excluding some obvious outliers.}
+\item{The means and standard deviations of the observed power law slopes agrees well with the theoretial predictions of the standard FD-SOC model (in 18 out of 23 astrophysical phenomena), with $\alpha_F=1.80$ for the flux slopes and $\alpha_E=1.67$ for the fluence slopes, after elimination of non-SOC systems}.